-Minor changes to these terms and conditions may be evidenced on the face of the purchase order form used by the Council.
-Any purchase by the Buyer is conditional upon acceptance of these terms and conditions by the supplier.
+Minor changes to these terms and conditions may be evidenced on the face of the PO issued by the Council.
+Any purchase by the Council is conditional upon acceptance of these terms and conditions by the supplier.

-If the supplier does not wish to accept these terms and conditions, then the supplier should not accept the Purchase Order, and should inform the Council forthwith.
+If you do not wish to accept these terms and conditions, then you should not accept the PO and you should inform the Council as soon as possible.

 In November 2010, we formally endorsed a sub-regional approach to procurement to support our ambitious savings agenda.
 We will be looking to work in procurement partnership whenever and wherever we can but with the emphasis being on the Warwickshire, Coventry and Solihull sub region.
-To support this, we have agreed a Shared Procurement Strategy with Coventry City Council and Solihull Metropolitan Borough Council.
-This strategy is currently under review
+To support this, we have agreed a shared procurement strategy with Coventry City Council and Solihull Metropolitan Borough Council.

-The recently launched National Procurement strategy for Local Government 2014 sets the framework within which Local Authorities are seeking to develop their approach to procurement.
+The recently launched National Procurement strategy for Local Government 2018 sets the framework within which local authorities are seeking to develop their approach to procurement.

 Freedom of Information

 Information in relation to tenders may be made available on demand in accordance with the requirements of the Freedom of Information Act 2000.
 As part of the tender process, bidders can state if any of the information supplied by them is confidential or commercially sensitive or should not be disclosed in response to a request for information under the Act.
 This will not guarantee that the information will not be disclosed but the stated reasons will be examined in light of the exemptions provided for in the Act.
 Nevertheless, the final decision on whether information shall be disclosed rests with us.

 By agreeing to work for or supply to us it is expected that suppliers and contractors with serious and reasonably held concerns about malpractice within the Council will report any concerns they or any of their employees may have to one of the designated Council officers in line with the Council’s Public Interest Reporting Code